textnet/TN2/README.md

 12. [ ] Push action and basic updates (both GUI and Written Word)
 13. [ ] Inventory concept and actions (incl. throw)
 14. [ ] Text editor and kneeling
-15. [ ] Physics: gravity, speed, friction, seasonality
+15. [ ] Physics: gravity, speed, friction, seasonality (show in the title first)
 16. [ ] Clean up and document
 17. [ ] Design docs for `TN2 Release 1`